woman in business attire sitting at a computer with her chin on her hand looking bored and frustrated because she's feeling underutilized

 Transforming Your Career Through Strategic Partnership

-Don’t settle for feeling stuck or underused.
+Do not settle for feeling underused.